£65,442,807 loaned through Saving Stream

 Find out more

-It's SecureAll loans are secured against assets that we have in our possession.
-If a borrower defaults we sell the asset.
-We never loan more than 50% of an assets value.
-(70% for property)
+It's SecureAll loans are secured against property that we secure with a legal charge.
+If a borrower defaults we sell the property.
+Max LTV for property is 70%.

 Find out more

-It HelpsAllowing the release of funds from high value assets creates liquidity in the market place.
+It HelpsAllowing the release of funds from property creates liquidity in the market place.
 Enabling people to do that securely using your funds can help boost the UK economy.

 Find out more